 And then take the boat ride back to Santa Cruz the boat departs at 2:30 PM, Check-in.

 Day 5: Puerto Ayora, Las Grietas & Tortuga Bay

 Puerto Ayora Bay, Laguna de las Ninfas and Las Grietas tour, Tortuga Bay beach.
-Today you can visit the two main highlights of Santa Cruz, in the morning you visit the surroundings on Puerto Ayora including snorkeling in las Grietas and end up the day in the most beautiful beaches in Galapagos.
+Today you can visit the two main highlights of Santa Cruz, in the morning you visit the surroundings on Puerto Ayora including snorkeling in las Grietas, and end up the day on the most beautiful beaches in Galapagos.